Die Schnellboot-Seite

 8. SFltl going alongsice at "Adolf Lüderitz " at Harstad 26.03.1943 - Picture: Archives Erling Skjold

 On the picture above a boat with the coat of arms of the 4.
-SFltl, the panther, is alongside with the tender it therefore must be "S 64" od "S 66".
+SFltl, the panther, is alongside with the tender.
+Therefore she must be "S 64" or "S 66".

 Tender "Carl Peters" in Norwegian Waters in Summer 1943 - Picture: Archives Erling Skjold